pho-grammers/now-contentful/README.md

 Built for the Zeit Now Hackathon in 2019!
 Integrates any Now-based web app with the Contentful CMS

 // [Todo] Add rest of the sections here
+// [Todo] Add documentation

 ## Instructions
 1. Clone this repo
+2. Modify package.json to change dependencies if desired
-2. Run `npm install` to locally install dependencies
+3. Run `npm install` to locally install dependencies
+4. Modify now.json to change build configuration if desired
+5. Run `now dev -p 5000` to run the integration's UIHook

 ## Additional Links
 A test web app for integration of a Now web app running on Next.js pulling data from a Contentful CMS with the aid of our integration